'What we fund now is the future we're creating.'

 Our religious traditions remind us of our responsibility to care for the earth as a precious gift.
 If we want to protect life on earth, we must move quickly to renewable energy and leave most of our coal, oil and gas in the ground.
 Instead, Australia is one of the most carbon-intensive economies in the world.

 Our religious institutions can play a powerful role in moving Australia's economy out of fossil fuels and into clean energy and we can influence those to which we belong to Go Fossil Free.

 See this powerful Youtube film clip of Archbishop Emeritus Desmond Tutu

-and the statement he signed along with a hundred other theologians and faith leaders globally.
+and the 350.org media release regarding the statement he signed along with a hundred other theologians and faith leaders globally.

 Fossil fuel industries and social responsibility